On central leaves of Hodge-type Shimura varieties with parahoric level structure

 over $R_\GL$, which is a universal deformation of $\bM$ with the following properties: \begin{enumerate} \item We have $M_\GL = \Zink(R_\GL)\otimes_{\Zpbr}\bM$ as a $\Zink(R_\GL)$-module. \item Identifying $R_{\GL}$ with the universal deformation ring of the Hodge filtration $\bM/p\bM \thra \bM/\bM_1$ (i.e., the completed local ring of some grassmannian), the Hodge filtration $M_\GL\otimes_{\Zink(R_\GL)}R_\GL \thra M_\GL/M_{\GL,1}$ is the universal deformation of $\bM/p\bM \thra \bM/\bM_1$. \item The identification of the reduced tangent spaces of the deformation functor and of $\Spf R_\GL$ is compatible with the one provided by the Grothendieck-Messing deformation theory (in the sense of \cite[Lemma~3.1.15]{KisinPappas:ParahoricIntModel}). \end{enumerate}

 \begin{defnsub} We recall, from \cite[\S3.2.5]{KisinPappas:ParahoricIntModel}, the definition of a quotient $R_\cG$ of $R_\GL\otimes_{\Zpbr}\fo_{\breve E}$ (where $\fo_{\breve E}$ is a suitable finite extension of $\Zpbr$).
 Let $\cG_{/\Zp}$ be a Bruhat-Tits integral model of $G_{/\Qp}$ as in Definition~\ref{def:KP}.
-We additionally assume that $G$ splits after a tame extension of $\Qp$, the adjoint group of $G$ does not have a factor of type $E_8$, and $p$ does not divide the order of $\pi_1(G^\der)$.\footnote{We assume that $p\nmid |\pi_1(G^\der)|$ to ensure that the local model $\mathrm{M}^\loc_{\cG,\set\mu}$ is normal (so the ``deformation ring'' $R_\cG$ is normal).
+We additionally assume that $G$ splits after a tame extension of $\Qp$, $p$ does not divide the order of $\pi_1(G^\der)$ (\emph{cf.} (\ref{eqn:RunningAssumption1})), and the adjoint group of $G$ does not have a factor of type $E_8$.\footnote{We assume that $p\nmid |\pi_1(G^\der)|$ to ensure that the local model $\mathrm{M}^\loc_{\cG^\circ,\set\mu}$ is normal (so the ``deformation ring'' $R_\cG$ is normal).
 The rest of the assumptions are made because we need to have \cite[Proposition~1.4.3]{KisinPappas:ParahoricIntModel} for the deformation theory, which is proved under the assumption that $G$ splits after a tame extension and the adjoint group of $G$ has no factor of type $E_8$.}

 We choose a \emph{local Shimura datum}

 in the sense of \cite[Definition~5.1]{RapoportViehmann:LocShVar}; in other words, $\set\mu$ is a $G(\ol\Qpbr)$-conjugacy class of minuscule cocharacters of $G$, and $[b]$ is a $\sigma$-$G(\Qpbr)$ conjugacy class that is neutral acceptable for $\set\mu$ in the sense of \cite[Definition~2.3]{RapoportViehmann:LocShVar}.
 Let $\breve E\subset\ol\Qpbr$ denote the field of definition of the conjugacy class $\set\mu$ over $\Qpbr$, which is a finite extension of $\Qpbr$.